 Florida Bay-Recommended motorboat routes in Florida Bay are currently identified on National Oceanic and Atmospheric Administration charts and in the Florida Bay Map and Guide.
-Florida Bay has scattered channel/access route markings and limited idle-speed/no wake areas, but there is unrestricted boat access throughout most of Florida Bay.
+Florida Bay has scattered channel markings and limited idle-speed/no wake areas, but there is unrestricted boat access throughout most of Florida Bay.
 No recreational use is permitted in wildlife habitat protection areas throughout the bay to protect nesting and rookery areas.
 All of the keys in Florida Bay are closed to recreational uses except for North Nest, Little Rabbit, Carl Ross, and Bradley keys.
-Crocodile Sanctuary (Little Madeira Bay and numerous other connected ponds and creeks) is closed to public access.
+The Crocodile Sanctuary (Joe and Little Madeira bays) is closed to public access.